 Dementia Action Week

-- Tier 1 dementia awareness training for all staff and volunteers, regardless of their role.
+- enhanced training (95% have now completed the Tier 1 dementia awareness training for all staff and volunteers, regardless of their role)

 Produced by: Corporate Communications Department